Dragonsangel/PollyConnectionsRemainOpen/readme.md

 ### How to reproduce
 * Clone the repository locally.
+* You can then either use the _HelperScript_00_All_Steps.ps1_ script to run all the steps below automatically

+ or

-* You can either use the Powershell script to Build&Run (_HelperScript_01_Build_And_Run.ps1_) the application or load the solution in Visual Studio and run it from there.
+* Use either the Powershell script to Build&Run (_HelperScript_01_Build_And_Run.ps1_) the application or load the solution in Visual Studio and run it from there.
 * Ensure that the program is running and listening on Port 5450
 * Execute the Script _HelperScript_02_Call_Without_Polly.ps1_.
 This will call the controller that will execute http requests without the Polly-Logic applied.
-* Wait atleast 2 Minutes, but 3 Minutes are better.
+* Wait atleast 2 Minutes, but 4 Minutes are better.
 * Execute the Script _HelperScript_04_Show_Connections.ps1_ to show all active connections related to this application.
 You can alternatively run the comman _netstat -ano | findstr 5450_, that is all that the powershell script does.
 There should be a small number of ESTABLISHED or TIME_WAIT connections
 * Execute the Script _HelperScript_03_Call_With_Polly.ps1_.
 This will call the controller that will execute http requests with the Polly-Logic applied.
-* Wait atleast 2 Minutes, but 3 Minutes are better.
+* Wait atleast 2 Minutes, but 4 Minutes are better.
 * Execute the Script _HelperScript_04_Show_Connections.ps1_ to show all active connections related to this application.
 You can alternatively run the comman _netstat -ano | findstr 5450_, that is all that the powershell script does.
 There should be a large number of ESTABLISHED or CLOSE_WAIT connections still active.